JacobWeinbren/JacobWeinbren.github.io/README.md

 https://geoportal.statistics.gov.uk/datasets/westminster-parliamentary-constituencies-december-2017-generalised-clipped-boundaries-in-the-uk?geometry=-10.015%2C54.057%2C-2.104%2C55.17

 ## Parties
+Not sure what order to do these without being biased.
+So for now it's being done by the number of seats at the moment, including defections.
 For the sake of inpartiality and openess, the choices of party will be

 (England)
+- Conservative
 - Labour
-- Conservative
 - Liberal Democrat
+- Independent
 - Green
-- Independent
 - Other (you can choose a name and colour, maybe even a logo?)

 (Additional)
+- ChangeUK
+- Brexit
 - UKIP
-- Brexit
-- ChangeUK

 (Scotland)
 - addition of SNP